thanhdo1991/d8-theming-guide/theme-settings-overview.md

 In this article, we need understand:

-* where theme settings are configured in Drupal's administrative interface
+* Where theme settings are configured in Drupal's administrative interface
-* the difference between global and theme-specific settings
+* The difference between global and theme-specific settings
-* what each global setting refers to on a base installation of Drupal 8 with a custom theme installed.
+* What each global setting refers to on a base installation of Drupal 8 with a custom theme installed.